Secondary School 60

 Help raise funds for the school through easyfundraising

 Easyfundraising helps thousands of good causes and charities raise money for free.
-With over 2,700 retailers shopping via easyfundraising is a great way of fundraising online.
+With over 2,700 retailers shopping via easyfundraising is a great way of fund raising online.
 Whether you'd like to support your favourite charity, local sports club, child's school or PTA, or register your own good cause, or personal challenge, we can help!
-We have lots of fundraising ideas, and easy ways for you to raise donations, and it doesn't cost you a penny extra to shop online via easyfundraising!
-So take advantage of this fantastic fundraising idea, and raise money easily and quickly by joining the thousands already using easyfundraising.org.uk.
-Use the links below to begin raisig funds for Knightswood!
+We have lots of fund raising ideas, and easy ways for you to raise donations, and it doesn't cost you a penny extra to shop online via easyfundraising!
+So take advantage of this fantastic fund raising idea, and raise money easily and quickly by joining the thousands already using easyfundraising.org.uk.
+Use the link below to begin raising funds for Knightswood!

 Information about Glasgow sports clubs and programmes during the Spring Holidays will soon be sent to schools.